Facts on Health Education

 The California Healthy Youth Act is not a curriculum — each district is responsible for establishing its own curriculum — and it affirms the right of parents to opt out of sex education.
 Required topics include the safety and effectiveness of contraceptive methods, sexually transmitted diseases, gender identity, sexual orientation and healthy relationships.

-You can read the full text of AB 329 on the California Legislative Information website.
+You can read the full text of AB 329 the California Legislative Information website.
 Or, view our website page dedicated to AB 329, here at this link.
 We have also created a downloadable PDF file of FACTS regarding how MVUSD implements the California Health Youth Act.

 The Health Education Framework is an optional guide to help educators deliver lessons tied to California’s health education standards.
 The framework was approved by the state Board of Education on May 8 with revisions.
 The revised framework with the revision reflected will be released by the California Department of Education in the fall of 2019.

 This framework contains recommendations related to physical, mental, emotional and social health.
-It Is NOT a curriculum, a law, a bill or mandate for public and charter schools in California.
+It is NOT a curriculum, a law, a bill or mandate for public and charter schools in California.
 It is as a voluntary handbook designed to help districts and teachers develop curriculums and instruction that enable students to make healthy choices and avoid high-risk behaviors.
 The framework covers these six content areas:

 - Nutrition and physical activity